 4. “Managers own the job of creating teams”

-Managers at Netflix were asked to picture what their team is accomplishing six months from now.
+One of the most noticeable part in the ways of How Netflix reinvented HR of managers at Netflix were asked to picture what their team is accomplishing six months from now.
 Down the line, you would be asking two questions with regards to the vision.

 - What specific results do they see?